Boxald History, Family Crest & Coats of Arms

-Important Dates for the Boxald family
+Early History of the Boxald family

 This web page shows only a small excerpt of our Boxald research.
 Another 86 words (6 lines of text) covering the years 1280, 1855, 1927, 1882, 1945, 1571 and 1542 are included under the topic Early Boxald History in all our PDF Extended History products and printed products wherever possible.